 Most radio frequency equipment does not require approval in Colombia at this time.
 For those products exempt from approval, we suggest obtaining a No Homologation letter from the agency for your records and to avoid any issues with customs.

-In most cases, testing is not required in Colombia; therefore, we can use international test reports for the homologation process.
+In most cases, in-country testing is not required in Colombia.
+Therefore, we can use international test reports for the homologation process.
 Technical documents will be reviewed and validated in the approval process.

-Local representation is not required at this time.
-In some cases, there are labeling requirements that apply.
-For products that require type approval labeling, the assigned FCC ID, brand and model must be affixed to the device in order to commercialize in Colombia.
+Local representation is also not required.
+Labeling requirements apply in some cases, however.
+For products that require type approval labeling, the assigned FCC ID, brand and model must be affixed to the device in order to import and commercialize.

 Resolution 087, 1997: Establishes the general regulations for Telecommunications in Colombia